bioinformatics-inca/srpk_single-cell/README.md

-The bioinformatics analysis was performed by Gabriela and Leandro, supervised by Mariana Boroni, PI of the Bioinformatics and Computational Biology Laboratory of the Brazilian National Cancer Institute (INCA).
+The bioinformatics analysis was performed by Gabriela Rapozo and Leandro Santos, supervised by Mariana Boroni, PI of the Bioinformatics and Computational Biology Laboratory of the Brazilian National Cancer Institute (INCA).